High Surf Advisory Issued for E-Facing Shores

-SURF: Building to 10 to 14 feet late tonight and Tuesday, then lowering to 6 to 10 feet Wednesday along east facing shores of Kaua‘i, O‘ahu, Moloka‘i, Maui and the Big Island.
+SURF: 5 to 8 feet along east facing shores of Kaua‘i, O‘ahu, Moloka‘i, Maui, and the Big Island.

 SPONSORED VIDEO